jNsatiable/VidFuser/README.md

 # VidFuser
-An app for merging multiple videos.
+An app for easily merging videos.